fvafrCU/excerptr/howto_fva.md

 # Install rPython-win
 Install rPython-win following
 [these instructions](https://github.com/cjgb/rPython-win)
-with the current (May 2017) python setup at fvafr:
+with the current (May 2017) python setup at fvafr.
+Assuming you have installed R and Rtools from the software shop, you can run:

 ```